wmo-im/wis2box-training/documentation/docs/practical-sessions/bufr-cli.md

 | Minute                            | typicalMinute (typicalTime)  | Most typical time for the BUFR message contents                                                                                                       |
 | BUFR descriptors                  | unexpandedDescriptors        | List of one, or more, BUFR descriptors defining the data contained in the file                                                                        |

-Download the example file from the link below and copy the file to your student VM:
+Download the example file from the link below and copy the file to the wis2box management container:

 Example file: [bufr-cli-ex1.bufr4](/sample-data/bufr-cli-ex1.bufr4)